 Sausage toes should be treated aggressively to decrease the inflammation and joint destruction.
 Long term inflammation can lead to erosive changes and permanent joint pain and stiffness.
 Joint ankylosis (complete fusion of the joint) can occur in severe cases.
-Basic treatment starts with nonsteroidal anti-inflammatory drugs, exercise, physical therapy and education.
-Patient should be taught the "move it or lose it" principal of arthritis management.
+Basic treatment starts with nonsteroidal anti-inflammatory drugs (NSAIDs), exercise, physical therapy and education.
+The patient should be taught the "move it or lose it" principal of arthritis management.
 Exercise and mobilization of the joints, but not overuse and abuse, should be reinforced.
 Some patients need more aggressive treatment, and this should be part of a comprehensive treatment plan by a rheumatologist.

 Sausage toes should not be ignored.
 They can be caused by many factors such as trauma, infection, osteomyelitis (infection of the bone), and many different rheumatologic disorders as discussed.
 If you experience a painful, red, swollen toe that just seems to persist; seek the opinion of your podiatrist.
 Treated early, sausage toe can just be part of a whimsical story instead of a long term disability.